 With working from home becoming a permanent staple for many, finding the best computer monitor is more important than ever.
 Meanwhile, many PC components are still suffering depressing shortages, making a screen upgrade one of the easiest and most impactful changes you can make to your gaming rig right now too.

-In order to pick the best computer monitor, these are a few basic things you should consider.
+But in order to pick the best computer monitor, these are a few basic things you should consider first.

 - What’s your monitor’s purpose?
 Generally speaking, if it’s gaming, you’ll want something with a high refresh rate (ideally 100Hz or greater), low response time and AMD FreeSync or Nvidia G-Sync for fighting screen tears at low framerates.
 For general use, look for high contrast, and for creative work prioritize color accuracy.